AY2425S2-CS2113-F11-2/tp/docs/DeveloperGuide.md

     - Displays the member's name along with the accumulated expense amount.
   - If a member has no recorded expense, the amount displayed is 0.00.

-#### Viewing an existing group

-The `viewGroup()` method is responsible for displaying the details of a specific group, it includes its members and the expense attributes to them from the split of the entered group.
-This method is essential for users who wish to view group members and how much they owe in a certain group.

-- **Input:**

-  - Prompts user to enter the group name that they want to view.
-  - Trims any extra whitespaces from the input.

-- **Group Existence Check:**

-  - Uses the `groupManager.groupExists()` method to check whether the specified group exists.
-  - If the group does not exist, the method prints a "Group not found" message and terminates.

-- **Loading Expense Data:**

-  - The method reads from the `owedAmounts.txt` file, which contains member data.
-  - The method ensures that the amounts are accumulated for each member instead of being overwritten.

-- **Display Group Members and Expenses:**
-  - Uses groupManager.getGroupMembers(groupName) to fetch the list of group members.
-  - If the group has no members, it displays "No members in this group."
-  - For each member, it:
-    - Retrieves their name.
-    - Checks the owedAmounts map for any recorded expenses.
-    - Displays the member's name along with the accumulated expense amount for that group.
-    - If a member has no recorded expense, the amount displayed is 0.00.

 #### Viewing all user's Groups

 The `viewAllGroups()` method is designed to display a list of all the groups that the user has created or is a part of.
 It provides a quick overview of the existing groups managed by the application.